 John Bradley’s philosophy over his 60 years of service to resource owners was that employing a professional, trained forester or resource manager would not so much be a cost, but that it would be a good investment that would produce a good return for the forest owner.
 And this is the day in and day out, client-by-client standard that men and women who call themselves “consultants” must live by: “Not so much a cost but a good investment that will produce a good return.”
 This is also the underlying goal of the Trust, which is to improve the management of private forests by encouraging productive business relationships between forest landowners and consulting foresters, and by improving the quality of private services available to forest landowners.

-Now named Resource Management Service, LLC, the company that Bradley, Murphy and others founded manages about 2.5 million acres of southern timberland, as well as acreage in Brazil, China and other parts of the world.
-They employ about 70 professional foresters.
 The economic enterprise of RMS in all of its forms has made it possible for Harry Murphy to have something to give.
 And Harry had the goodwill to give, to establish the Trust for the purpose of continuing to call attention to the fact that forest resource owners employing forest resource managers is not so much a cost as a good investment that will produce a good return.